We are at the halfway point in today's execution of Operation Chaos in both North Carolina and Indiana.

 But what they're doing, they are growing exponentially.

-They are building homes, houses, airports, golf resorts, they're doing all kinds of things, and I'll lay you ten to one, they don't have to deal with environmentalist wackos to get it done.
+And I'll lay you 10 to 1, they don't have to deal with environmentalist wackos to get it done.

-And I'll bet you in every one of these other countries where we are exp exporting capitalism, we're not exporting enough liberalism to go along with it.
+And I'll bet you in every one of these other countries where we are exporting capitalism, we're not exporting enough liberalism to go along with it.

-Because it used to be that if you wanted to hold your foreign competitors down, export liberalism, export feminism, export animal rightism, export all these other isms and get the societies roiled and torn apart, export environmental wackoism, but the Chikoms are immune from that.
+Because it used to be that if you wanted to hold your foreign competitors down, export liberalism, export feminism, export animal right-ism, export all these other isms and get their societies roiled and torn apart.

 And so we allow ourselves to get handcuffed here again under these stupid liberal principles of protecting everything but humanity.